Google Analytics tags

 Inspecting a Porsche 993 for purchase

-A 993 is not like this, seeing that a 993 is over 25 years old and some examples are subject to aggressive use, have had modifications and they have known age & use-related issues, evaluating a purchase candidate before purchase is a big deal!
+A 993 is over 25 years old and some examples are subject to aggressive use, have had modifications, and have known age & use-related issues, so evaluating a purchase candidate before a purchase is a big deal!

-Importation: If you plan to purchase a 993 outside of the US and import it for use, here are the importation rules that apply to all our cars that have been manufactured over 25 years ago, In a year or two all model years of 993 will qualify for the below simplified importation rules.
+Importation: If you plan to purchase a 993 outside of the US and import it for use, here are the importation rules that apply to all our cars that have been manufactured over 25 years ago.

 .

-Invariably undisclosed or simply missed issues arise poisoning the relationship with the new owner and potentially sullying a service provider’s reputation unfairly and unnecessarily.
-The way to minimize this issue is to provide guidance to the inspector on what you would like inspected and not have the inspection done by the selling dealer or in the case of a private sale by the seller’s servicing entity.
+The way to minimize these issues is to provide guidance to the inspector on what you would like inspected and not have the inspection done by the selling dealer or in the case of a private sale by the seller’s servicing entity.

 Most new car Porsche dealers are no longer familiar with these older cars and therefore do not provide any enhanced inspection simply because they are Porsche dealers.
 Recently Porsche has developed the Porsche Classic Partner program where certain Porsche USA dealers are certified to service older cars like the 993.
 These dealers may be better suited to conduct an inspection or simply use an independent shop that specializes in servicing older air-cooled cars.

 The definition of what a comprehensive inspection is, I suspect, varies quite a bit between inspectors.
-A good starting point in defining the elements of an inspection might be to use Porsche's own CPO inspection checklist.
+A good starting point in defining the elements of an inspection might be to use Porsche's own Certified Pre-Owned (CPO) inspection checklist.
 Using this list and adding to it 993 specific known service issues might be something to specify that your inspector use for his evaluation.

 Below is a beginning list of 993 specific known service issues that can be considered when defining the elements of an inspection.
 Not all should dissuade you from considering the car and a seller will rarely lower their asking price by more than 10% no matter what condition problems are discovered.
 However if one enters ownership with their eyes open as to things that will need to be addressed sooner and later, it is always desirable.
 After reviewing this blog you may want to add additional items: